JPaulMora/ProbeKit/README.md

 ## Download and Install

-The latest version of Probe Kit can be downloaded from the [project website](http://probekit.io) or from this GitHub [releases page](https://github.com/brannondorsey/ProbeKit/releases).
+The latest version of Probe Kit can be downloaded from this GitHub [releases page](https://github.com/brannondorsey/ProbeKit/releases).
 Once you've downloaded Probe Kit, pick an install method that works best for you (see below).

 Currently Probe Kit is supported on OS X and Linux only.